Rating: ![]()

 Animation by Gainax

-Was previously available in the US on three subtitled VHS volumes from Manga Video, now out of production.
-It was originally available in the same form from the defunct U.S. Renditions, and the rights may have passed through Central Park Media in between.
+The OVA series was previously available from Manga Video on three subtitled VHS volumes.
+It was originally available in the same form from the long-defunct U.S. Renditions, and the rights may have passed through Central Park Media in between, though that company never released it.